Hanappy/pulse_sensor/README.md

 This project is done with some already existing code and some parts the membres added.
 All the right of the code used is reserved to the owner of these programms.

+The app code rights belong to MBONGUE NGUISSI Linda Estelle

-by AUDRY Hanako, COOPER Sara, MBONGUE NGUISSI Linda Estelle
+Project done by AUDRY Hanako, COOPER Sara, MBONGUE NGUISSI Linda Estelle